MiltonCastro93/MiltonCastro93/README.md

 ----------------------------------
 A little more about me...
 - ⚡ I am currently working as a freelance for a small PYME/SME specializing in vehicle transportation.
 I am covering the full-stack position.
 Here is a link to the website: https://elpajaroremolques.000webhostapp.com/
-- 👀 I’m interested in programming
+- 👀 That's awesome!
+Here's the translation: "I'm interested in the world of PCs, I love programming, and I enjoy continuous learning.

 - 🌱 After spending a considerable amount of time programming, I've gained expertise in C++, C#, JavaScript, HTML5, and SQL.
 Throughout this journey, I've come to realize that there's always something new to learn.
 - 💞️ I love feedback; it fuels my passion for helping others.
 I find great joy in reading other people's code because, for me, it's an ongoing learning experience.